tugayac/ClusterTruck-TakeHomeProblem4/README.md

     You can set whatever you want for the access_key.
 See the "Making a Call" section below.
 You need to enable the [Google Maps Directions API](https://developers.google.com/maps/documentation/directions/intro) in order to get an API key.
 1. Build the docker container using the `docker-build.sh` script (provided)
 1. Run the docker container using the `docker-run.sh` script (provided).
-You may change the port from `8090` to anything you like
+You may change the port from `8090` to anything you like.

+Note: Use `Ctrl + P` then `Ctrl + Q` to detach from the docker container after it starts.

 ### Making a Call
 You can download a tool called [_Postman_](https://www.getpostman.com/) and make a request using that or use `cURL`: